Can cold therapy (hypothermia therapy) maximize your recovery after spinal cord injury?

 Spinal Cord Injury Recovery with Cold Therapy

-Research on the application of cold therapy for spinal cord injury in humans is primarily experimental.
+Currently, research on the application of cold therapy for spinal cord injury in humans is mostly experimental.

-However, it has proved to be an effective neuroprotective intervention for many SCI patients.
+However, it has proved to be an effective neuroprotective intervention for many patients after SCI.

-For example, this study performed cold therapy on 113 spinal cord injury patients and reported:
+For example, this study performed cold therapy on 113 patients and reported: